 Updated: Oct 10, 2020

-Wanted: Hardworking, patient, knowledgeable about education, able to think outside the box, be understanding and compassionate of the struggles raising a child with special needs, and have UNCONDITIONAL LOVE OF All CHILDREN!
+Wanted: Hardworking, patient, knowledgeable about education, able to think outside the box, be understanding and compassionate of the struggles of raising a child with special needs, and have UNCONDITIONAL LOVE OF All CHILDREN!

-As teachers and Administrators, we have all these requirements, but somewhere along the way we loose some of these skills and focus more on budgets.
-I was fortunate enough to attend a conference for parents, advocates and attorneys.
+As teachers and Administrators, we have all these requirements, but somewhere along the way, we lose some of these skills and focus more on budgets.
+I was fortunate enough to attend a conference for parents, advocates, and attorneys.
 The fabulous founder of Autism Sprinter, Yahaira Lopez, was a keynote speaker.
 She blew us all away with her story of raising an autistic child and the struggles she endured with the school system.
 She even went so far as to say that sitting in a TEAM meeting is like sitting at a meeting with the MOB!
-She went on to say, you don’t know how the meeting is going to go.
+She went on to say, and you don’t know how the meeting is going to go.
 We all laughed because she is right!
-We have all been there, sitting in a room with 6 other professionals and you are pouring your heart out pleading with the TEAM to give your child services, and all you get is a no. As Yahaira described it, parents are looked at as troublemakers for fighting for services for our kids.
+We have all been there, sitting in a room with 6 other professionals, and you are pouring your heart out pleading with the TEAM to give your child services, and all you get is a no. As Yahaira described it, parents are looked at as troublemakers for fighting for services for our kids.